Stories from our people on the front lines

 Are you looking for COVID-19 related information?
 Please check out our dedicated content sections:

-The new FTD SARS-CoV-2 real time PCR Assay (RUO)1 from Siemens Healthineers is now available2 for molecular laboratories.
-A dual-target design for SARS-CoV-2 identification provides assay robustness and optimal sensitivity, specificity, and inclusivity.
-The FTD SARS-CoV-2 Assay uses the same assay setup protocol and thermal-cycling profile as all FTD respiratory pathogens kits from Siemens Healthineers.3
+The new FTD SARS-CoV-2 real time PCR Assay1 is now available for molecular laboratories.
+A dual-target design for SARS-CoV-2 identification provides assay robustness and high sensitivity, specificity, and inclusivity.

 Comprehensive lab testing to manage increased workload